Consent: What it is and why it’s important

 How do I know if it’s sexual violence?

-It’s sexual violence if:
+For example, it’s sexual violence if:

 What can I do to prevent sexual violence?